neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

     return num1 + num2

 result: str = add(3, 'hi')

+def func() -> int:
+    pass
 ```

 should result in three errors: `num2`'s missing type, `add()`'s returning something other than the promised `int`, and `result`'s value being an `int` when the variable type is `str`.

+If there is an error about `func()` missing a return, then the arg `--disable-error-code=empty-body` was not specified correctly in the settings.

 Back to example where 3 + 5 is 35: